tony-reddington/discover-wicklow/README.md

    * On clicking send the user will receive a response beneath the button to let them know if the message was sent successfully or if the message failed to send.
    * The page also features a background image of Shamrocks to represent Ireland and give the page some character.
 ### Features for future implimentation
+ * Images for each infowindow
+ * Map directions from current location to each marker location
 ## Technology Used

 ### Languages used